walatpiotr/MathTypeProject/README.md

-In order to install the program, go to SetupWordToLaTeX/Release/ and run setup.exe
+In order to install the program, go to SetupWordToLaTeX and run setup.exe